Composite-particle hydrodynamics from dyonic black branes: General structure of the metric and the field strength

-~~~~It is our goal to study strongly coupled 2+1 dimensional CFT system with a charge density in a strong magnetic field.
-So we introduce a model which has Maxwell's field and Einstein-Hilbert action with negative cosmological constant as follows.
+Our goal is to study a strongly coupled (2+1)-dimensional CFT system with a charge density in a strong magnetic field.
+Thus, we introduce a model which has a Maxwell's field and Einstein-Hilbert action with a negative cosmological constant as follows:

-where $\Theta$ is the trace of the extrinsic curvature, so called Gibbons-Hawking term, and $I_C$ is a counter term, which cancels divergence of the action.
-We can write down the expression for our configuration explicitly as follows
+where $\Theta$ is the trace of the extrinsic curvature, the so called Gibbons-Hawking term, and $I_C$ is a counter term, which cancels the divergence of the action.
+We can write down the expression for our configuration explicitly as follows.

-where $\gamma_{\mu\nu}$ is the induced metric which is defined in \ref{A.2}.
-These counter terms were first introduced in \cite{skenderis 98,kraus}, and the general results with matter fields can be found in \cite{skenderis 00,skenderis 05}.
-From the above action, one can derive the equations of motion as following,
+where $\gamma_{\mu\nu}$ is the induced metric which is defined in Eq.~(\ref{A.2}).
+These counter terms were introduced in Ref.\cite{skenderis 98,kraus}, and the general results with matter fields can be found in Ref.\cite{skenderis 00,skenderis 05,skenderis 02}.
+From the above action, one can write the equations of motion as follows.

-These are Einstein's equations and Maxwell's equations.
-For convenience's sake, we define functions related to the equations of motion.
+For convenience's sake, we define the functions related to the equations of motion:

-Using these functions, we may express the equations of motion as $W_I =0$ and $W_{IJ}=0$.
+Thus, we may express the equations of motion as $W_I =0$ and $W_{IJ}=0$.

-Now we would like to introduce an external magnetic field to the 2+1 dimensional system.
-For this, it is natural to consider the dyonic black brane solution in AdS spacetime as a gravity dual.
-The dyonic uniform black brane solution solving the equations of motion is as follows.
+Now, we would like to introduce an external magnetic field in the (2+1)-dimensional system.
+For this, it is natural to consider the dyonic black-brane solution in the AdS space as a gravity dual.
+The dyonic uniform black-brane solution solving the equations of motion is as follows: